 Have you read the terms of service for ChatGPT, Claude, or Gemini?
 Most financial services professionals haven't.
 Here's what you might be agreeing to:

-These terms are incompatible with your fiduciary duties and regulatory obligations.
+⚠️ Key Warning: These terms are incompatible with your fiduciary duties and regulatory obligations.
+Using consumer AI tools for client data processing puts your firm at serious risk.

 Traditional AI Flow: